DominicSimpson/portfolio/learnings/http.md

-## 6. Ensure a website displays well on screens of different sizes
+## 6. Use the map array method to create a new array containing new values

-## 7. Use CSS media queries to ensure content is always presented effectively
+## 7. Use the filter array method to create a new array with certain values removed

 ## 8. Demonstrate a mobile-first approach to designing a website with a great user experience